 - For Richer, For Poorer

-Out in paperback, March 2011!
-Please support your local bookshop if you can; this title can also be ordered from Amazon here.
+Please support your local bookshop if you can; this book can also be ordered from Amazon here.

-This long-awaited memoir, a critical smash on publication, comes out in paperback in March 2011.
+This long-awaited memoir of poker, love and life, a critical smash on publication, is now out in paperback.

 “Oh my.
 Just finished Victoria Coren’s book For Richer For Poorer.
 It made me wince, cheer and cry my eyes out.
 Utterly wonderful.” - Emma Kennedy